szincone/HackerRank/README.md

 # HackerRank
 ___
 ## HackerRank Solutions
-### A place to store my HackerRank solutions as I do them in Python.
+### A place to store my HackerRank solutions as I do them in various languages.